daniuher/spyder-volume-viewer/README.md

 - [x] scrolling through the volumes (4th dim) using LEFT and RIGHT arrow keys
 - [ ] value ranges within loaded image shown at the bottom infobar
 - [ ] error fixes needed (there's quite a few ... ), but they are not affecting the ticked-off functionalities
+- [ ] mouse wheel scrolling is very sensitive now, needs to be calibrated
 - [ ] unload the viewed image (currently only overlay can be removed)
 - [ ] possibility to change the axis of visualization so that separate permute within script is not required
 - [ ] slider for opacity of overlay